Chain & Sales Forecasting

 CRM and Forecasting Accuracy

 These methods put manufacturers at risk because their guesswork creates severely inaccurate forecasts.
-CRM solutions have the power to change the game and make balanced forecasts based on data and facts, not guesswork.
+CRM solutions can change the game and make balanced forecasts based on data and facts, not guesswork.

 How is this possible?
-Simply put, CRMs allow sales reps to analyze customer details (including buying behavior) in real-time reports.
-They can expand in mere clicks to reveal the bigger picture or view how the product is moving on a macro level.
+CRMs allow sales reps to analyze customer details (including buying behavior) in real-time reports.
+They can expand in mere clicks to reveal the bigger picture or view how the product moves on a macro level.
 These insights provide real-time data that calculates more accurate and reliable sales forecasts.

 Using Sales Projections that Make Sense